jamalmazrui/KeyLine/help/KeyLine.md

 The output file is then opened in the default web browser.
 Links are in reverse chrononological order -- most recent first.
 Depending on the size of the file, it may take significant time to open.
 Load time can be reduced by passing the number of days as a parameter, e.g., 7 for the past week of browser history.

 The content of BrowserHistory.htm is a table with three columns, corresponding to the page title, URL, and browser.
 To find a link of interest, you can down arrow through the content or search for words.
 Screen reader keys for table navigation work as expected.
-In rows where IE is the browser, the title will often be blank, since IE is used by Windows in the background to open file types besides HTML.

-To view history for a particular browser, rather than them all, specify one of the following, related commands instead:  ChromeHistory.cmd, EdgeHistory.cmd, FirefoxHistory.cmd, or IEHistory.cmd.
+To view history for a particular browser, rather than them all, specify one of the following, related commands instead:  ChromeHistory.cmd, EdgeHistory.cmd, or FirefoxHistory.cmd.
 With these commands, The output table eliminates the column for browser, since it is already known.

 ## cleanText.cmd = produce Unicode file with clean encoding